High School Literature 1: The Ancient World

 $249.00 for Self-Paced

-This course is an introduction to the beginnings of Western literature in Ancient Greece and Rome.
+This self-paced course is an introduction to the beginnings of Western literature in Ancient Greece and Rome.
 It includes an engaging survey of mythology, the great epics of Homer, and Greek drama.
 We dabble in the philosophies of Plato and Aristotle, and wrap up with Roman works by Virgil and Plutarch.
 Two related works from other eras are part of the curriculum also.

-• Attend a one-hour, weekly, live course session
+• • Attend a one-hour, weekly, live course session

 • Complete each week’s assigned reading

-• Take a short, online, comprehension quiz
+• Take a short, online, comprehension quiz each week

-• Answer a weekly, online, discussion question each week
+• Answer an online, discussion question each week

-• Students will have access to weekly reading pacing guides and auto-grade quizzes.
+• Students have access to weekly reading pacing guides and auto-graded quizzes.

-• This class does not include live class sessions or teacher support.
+This class does not include live class sessions or teacher support.
+Learn more about self-paced classes here.

 • All recordings will be available from September 2 through the end of the following August.

-There are many options for acquiring these books.
-You can order them from Amazon, Barnes & Noble, or another online retailer.
-If you want to save money, you can check them out of the library.
-For most, you can get e-book versions or access them online and read them on your computer screen.
+• There are many options for acquiring these books.
+You can purchase them from a local or online retailer.
+You can check them out of the library.
+For most, you can download electronic versions or access them online and read them on your computer screen.

 Mythology, by Edith Hamilton